97e57e/Medical-Information-Notification-Chatbot/README.md

 ## Progress

-We got medical data such as definition, cause, and symptoms of disease from Naver Encyclopedia by crawling And each item was put into the database.
+We got medical data such as definition, cause, and symptoms of disease from Naver Encyclopedia by crawling<br>
+And each item was put into the database.

 ![DB](https://user-images.githubusercontent.com/41745717/56972604-3df94400-6ba6-11e9-930b-3a112187e267.png)